IamConstantine/LeetCodeFiddle/README.md

 1. [Combination Sum](https://leetcode.com/problems/combination-sum) - Find all combinations for the given sum.
 Nothing to memoise here.
 You can use one node multiple times in the path to find the combination.
 But you cannot use your parent node once you have gone down the level.
 2. [Word Search](https://leetcode.com/problems/word-search) - Intuitive solution using visited matrix and traverse all 3 directions from one cell approach.
 3. [Word Search II](https://leetcode.com/problems/word-search-ii) - Use Trie of all the words and then traverse the board like Word Search Problem.
 We would need to pop leaves when match is met to avoid exploration of visited trie nodes.
+4. [Brace Expansion](https://leetcode.com/problems/brace-expansion) - use backtracking to find all the combinations.

 #### **Strings**